godfriedmeesters/scraper/README.md

 For example, to start scraping offers from the French website of Opodo:

-Enter  into an Opodo bot:
+Enter  into a running bot container:
 `kubectl --kubeconfig="my-kubeconfig.yaml" exec --stdin --tty  webscraper-deployment--1   -- /bin/bash`

 This command will extract all offers from opodo.fr: